Due to the risks involved, home births are rare in Singapore. However, there seems to be a small increase in recent years.

 “Birth culture has evolved so much to be intervention-based,” she says, “so most people feel safer in hospitals.”
 Recent ACOG (American Congress of Obstetricians and Gynecologists) guidelines have advised that ‘Less is More’ and to give low-risk pregnancies mothers more time to labour.

 However, doctors here warn that home births can be unsafe.
-When asked to share their comments in a Straits Times story on home births, several doctors shared on the dangers and risks involved.
+When asked to share their comments in a Straits Times story on home births, several doctors shared the dangers and risks involved.
 The College of Obstetricians and Gynaecologists Singapore also mentioned that even planned home births may pose a risk to both mother and child.

-This did not deter mum of two and newly-minted doula, Ms Sapphira Tay, as she reflects on her first birth experience.
+This did not deter the mum of two and newly-minted doula, Ms Sapphira Tay, as she reflects on her first birth experience.
 “The hospital environment made me very nervous, because of all the interventions.
 There were so many things to worry about.
 Because of all this, I believe my labour took even longer than necessary.”

 Ms Tay successfully delivered her second child at home, an experience that enabled her to fulfill her original desire for a natural birth.
 Read her home birth story here.